PacificBiosciences/pbmm2/README.md

 ### Removed records
 Using the option `--dump-removed`, records that did not pass provided thresholds or are without barcodes, are stored in the file `prefix.lima.removed.bam`.
-*Lima* does not generate a `.pbi`, nor dataset for this file.

-This option cannot be used with any splitting option.

 ### DataSet
 One DataSet, SubreadSet or ConsensusReadset, is generated per output BAM file.